 Adjusting the sound beam width may be necessary in some cases.
-For example, if in the application objects can be detected in the boundary area of the sound beam, this may lead to incorrect data.
+For example, if, in the application, objects can be detected in the boundary area of the sound beam, leading to incorrect data.
 Note that using a reduced sound beam with materials that do not reflect sound well can result in the fill level no longer being measured reliably over the complete sensing range specified in the datasheet.

-Detailed information on the three default sound beams of your sensor can be found in the corresponding datasheet in the "Characteristic Curve" section.
+Detailed information on the three default sound beams of your sensor can be found in the corresponding datasheet in the "Characteristic Response Curve" section.

-You can download the datasheet online from the product detail page for the relevant WS-UCC-F406-B15-B41- wireless ultrasonic sensor at www.pepperl-fuchs.com.
+You can download the datasheet online from the product detail page for the relevant WS-UC-F406-B41- wireless ultrasonic sensor at www.pepperl-fuchs.com.

-If none of the pre-selectable sound beam widths are suitable for your application, you can customize the sound beam.
-In this case, you must select the "User-defined" option in the "Sound Beam Width" parameter.
+If none of the pre-selectable sound beam widths are suitable for your application, you can select User-defined settings for the sound beam.
+In this case, you must select the "User defined" option in the "Sound Beam Width" parameter.
 The following three parameters appear, which allow for a more specific adjustment of the sound beam.